Should I request an embargo for my dissertation?

 Can I embargo my work after it has already been submitted to ProQuest and DigitalGeorgetown?

 Requests to embargo a dissertation that has already been publicly available will not generally be approved.
-Even if an embargo is allowed, it is important to note that your work has already been freely available in DigitalGeorgetown, and any copies made by others won't be affected by a later embargo.
+Even if an embargo is allowed, it is important to note that if your work has already been freely available in DigitalGeorgetown, and any copies made by others won't be affected by a later embargo.